-The clients, a newly retired couple, have used the property and guest house as a weekend retreat for years.
-Admirers of our work, they were interested in collaborating with our firm to build a sleek, modern cabin in the hills above the Sonoma Wine Country.
+The clients, a newly retired couple, used the property and guest house as a weekend retreat for years before engaging with our firm to build a sleek, modern cabin in the hills above the Sonoma Wine Country.

-In order to preserve the elegant quality of the desired “glass house”, the structure of the home is expressed on the exterior.
+To preserve the elegant quality of the desired “glass house”, the structure of the home is expressed on the exterior.
 Round steel columns stretch upwards across two stories to support the sunshade and thin corrugated metal roof; balancing modern lines with delicate panes of glass.
 Two monolithic concrete forms at the East and West facades provide both structure and storage while visually anchoring the building to the site.

-The interior has a paired down material palette consisting of bleached Douglas fir, white Carrerra marble, and concrete floors.
-Minimalists by nature, the clients craved simplicity without starkness.
-Therefore accents of bronze, blackened steel, and Claro walnut bring richness to the interior furnishings, balancing the austere nature of concrete and steel.
+The interior has a pared-down material palette consisting of bleached Douglas fir, white Carrara marble, and concrete floors.
+Minimalists by nature, the clients craved simplicity without starkness; accents of bronze, blackened steel, and Claro walnut bring richness to the interior furnishings, balancing the austere nature of concrete and steel.

 Arterra Landscape Architects

 Studio Collins Weir

 Pritchard Peck Lighting

 Adobe Associates Inc

 Monterey Energy Group